 The foregoing procedures are not intended to impede or preclude communication among faculty members or between faculty and administrators.
 The Dean of Oxford College has the responsibility for ensuring that a candidate's case receives just and adequate consideration.

-These procedures are not intended to inhibit the Dean from fulfilling this responsibility in whatever ways he/she deems appropriate.
+These procedures are not intended to inhibit the Dean from fulfilling this responsibility in whatever ways they deem appropriate.

 XV.
-Appointment and Promotion of Faculty in the Lecture-track
+Appointment and Promotion of Faculty in the Teaching Professor-track

-Emory and Oxford College have a strong group of regular faculty, of which there are two subsets, namely tenure-track faculty and lecture-track faculty; both are distinct from faculty on temporary appointments.
+Emory and Oxford College have a strong group of regular faculty, of which there are two subsets, namely tenure-track faculty and teaching professor-track faculty; both are distinct from faculty on temporary appointments.
 These subsets are full partners in advancing the vision of Emory as an institution that combines the opportunities of a tier-one research university with a small liberal arts college experience, which makes possible the inquiry-driven, ethically responsible practice of engaged citizenship to which we aspire for ourselves and our students.
 The synergy of including faculty of both subsets permits attainment of the vision of Emory College, Oxford College, and the University.

-While the primary responsibilities of both tenure-track faculty and lecture-track faculty at Oxford are based on teaching, the lecture-track faculty serve the College in distinct and significant capacities, with an emphasis on program administration that supports teaching across the three divisions.
-While both tenure-track faculty and lecture-track faculty are expected to serve the College in a variety of roles, lecture-track faculty are not required to make a contribution to scholarly knowledge.
-The College acknowledges the important role of lecture-track faculty in teaching, and also acknowledges the integration of scholarly activities that many bring to that role, and they are encouraged to pursue professional development in this way.
-In Oxford College, lecture-track faculty are afforded full rights and responsibilities in faculty governance.
-The lecturer role described here refers to faculty appointed to full-time, multi-year positions that are not on the tenure track, not part-time appointments, adjunct appointments, visiting appointments, or appointments intended to be for one year only.
+While the primary responsibilities of both tenure-track faculty and teaching professor-track faculty at Oxford are based on teaching, the teaching professor-track faculty serve the College in distinct and significant capacities, with an emphasis on program administration that supports teaching across the three divisions.
+While both tenure-track faculty and teaching professor-track faculty are expected to serve the College in a variety of roles, teaching professor-track faculty are not required to make a contribution to scholarly knowledge.
+The College acknowledges the important role of teaching professor-track faculty in teaching, and also acknowledges the integration of scholarly activities that many bring to that role, and they are encouraged to pursue professional development in this way.
+In Oxford College, teaching professor-track faculty are afforded full rights and responsibilities in faculty governance.
+The Assistant Teaching Professor role described here refers to faculty appointed to full-time, multi-year positions that are not on the tenure track, not part-time appointments, adjunct appointments, visiting appointments, or appointments intended to be for one year only.

-Appointment at the rank of Lecturer signifies that the faculty member is adequately credentialed to assure requisite knowledge in the subjects to be taught, is well prepared to teach first-year and sophomore students and is committed to personal, challenging engagement with Oxford students in liberal arts education.
+Appointment at the rank of Assistant Teaching Professor signifies that the faculty member is adequately credentialed to assure requisite knowledge in the subjects to be taught, is well prepared to teach first-year and sophomore students and is committed to personal, challenging engagement with Oxford students in liberal arts education.

-Appointment at the rank of Senior Lecturer signifies that the faculty member has taught as Lecturer (full time) at Oxford for at least six years, and has become established as a highly effective and valued teacher according to the norms of the Oxford community.
+Appointment at the rank of Associate Teaching Professor signifies that the faculty member has taught as Assistant Teaching Professor (full time) at Oxford for at least six years and has become established as a highly effective and valued teacher according to the norms of the Oxford community.
 Further, this appointment indicates that in the judgment of the Oxford faculty, the person appointed is sincerely committed to personal, challenging engagement with Oxford students in liberal arts education, is engaged in an active and productive program of professional development related to teaching, and has become a supportive, constructive contributor to the collective work of the faculty through service on committees and in other ways that support the commonweal.
-Appointment to Senior Lecturer comes with the expectation that the faculty member will participate in the hiring and mentorship of lecturers.
+Appointment to Associate Teaching Professor comes with the expectation that the faculty member will participate in the hiring and mentorship of Assistant Teaching Professors.